OfficialNMN/Python-Extras/README.md

 # Python-Extras
-Containing some cool python scripts
+Containing some cool python scripts and Advanced concepts